ARReeves/Energy-Systems-Planning/README.md

 # Energy-Systems-Planning

-Various fragments of Julia code to accompany the MSc dissertation "Energy Systems Planning: Dynamic Scenarios"
+Julia/JuMP code to accompany the MSc dissertation "Energy Systems Planning: Dynamic Scenarios"

 Of these:

 * cutting_plane.jl is the code used to calculate the details of the example that appears in Section 2.4

-* adapative_oracles_AR.jl is a small-scale implementation of the adaptive oracles Benders decomposition algorithm.
+* adaptive_oracles_AR.jl is a small-scale implementation of the adaptive oracles Benders decomposition algorithm.
 This code generates random matrices A, B and C to specify the subproblems required.
 Note that with this small example, it is typical to find an exactly optimal solution in the process of finding an ε-optimal solution.
 This script can be run on its own and is not needed for anything else.

 * Scenario_trees.jl implements a basic scenario tree model, allowing for trees to be split at specificed nodes.
 This code uses the Gadfly and Light Graphs packages to allow users to visualise the trees generated.